wrapperband/FeathercoinWalletGuide/README.md

 In information technology, a Uniform Resource Identifier (URI) is a string of characters used to identify a resource.
 Such identification enables interaction with representations of the resource over a network, typically the World Wide Web, using specific protocols.

+Buy using a common protocol information about the transaction can be transferred, in this case through a URI.

 ![Wallet Main Menu](/images/ftc-0.9.3.2-Wallet.URI.01.png)

 Feathercoin uses the Bitcoin URIs which represents a common payment URI.
 Bitcoin URI strings became the most popular way to share payment request, sometimes as a link and others using a QR code.